rohith28/pharmacy_counting/README.md

 * A Set is maintained to check the drug names.
     *  If Drug Name is new(not in the set) then it will create drugDetails object and add it to the List.
     *  else drugDetails object is updated.

+In this Java project I have created two files : `PharmacyCounting.java` and `drugDetails.java`.
+I used FileInputStream so it can read large files line by line using less space.

+* To split the each line from input file into `ID, Last_Name, First_Name, Drug_Name, Drug_Cost` i used regular expressions instead of normal split becuase some of the drug names has comma in their drug names and prescriber names.

+# Assumptions :
+* The problem statement has no infomration about the printing format of the cost.
+- For example